Hillary90/Code-Challenge-01/README.md

 To get a local copy up and running, follow these simple steps.

-1. Copy adn Clone the repository
+1. Copy and clone the bellow repository
    - Open your terminal or command promptand run the following command to download the project:

 ```